 Pigeons face hazards, from severe storms and power lines to predation.
 People for the Ethical Treatment of Animals (PETA) has been critical of the sport for what it terms the “massive mortality rates” in some races.

 Morales winces at the suggestion of cruelty.
 “The reason I trained my birds up to 100 miles out was to ensure they come home,” he said.
 In the Danbury and New City clubs he joined, owners treated their birds well, he said.
 “But there are always some guys who are not of the best character,” he conceded.
 “I did it for the love of seeing my birds come home.”

 Aponte-Kocela is grateful for Morales’ help in nursing Chester back to health.
 “I’ve learned so much about pigeons and racing from Dan,” she said.
 “Nature keeps connecting me with good people.”

 Morales doubts that Chester flew in from Kentucky, pointing out that the bird is too young to fly that far.
 “Owners sometimes send young [untrained] pigeons to other owners to see how they do under different conditions,” he said.
 Chester, he feels, was likely sent by an owner in Kentucky to a loft not far from Cold Spring.

 “Maybe once he’s healthy and released, he’ll come back for a visit,” Aponte-Kocela said.
 “That would be really neat!”Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.